OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Relative yearly

-The relative yearly pattern is used when an event should repeat on the same day of the week in the same relative position in a specific month, based on the number of years between each occurrence.
+The relative yearly pattern causes an event to repeat on the same day of the week in the same relative position in a specific month, based on the number of years between each occurrence.
 For example, "every last Wednesday of November".

 #### Relevant properties